 One thing I love doing is making friends.
 So when I see someone who can benefit from my solutions I deliver my elevator pitch.

 - Facebook Groups and Google Maps

-While the above techniques have worked for me it may not necessarily work for you.
-In the end it's going to be your personality and circumstances that might result in getting you projects.
-If you are the introvert kind but still want to be in the marketing and business development sector then keep working on your website’s SEO, invest a bit of your time on blogging and ensure your customer service is top-notch.
+While the above techniques have worked for me they may not necessarily work for you.
+In the end, it's going to be your personality and circumstances that might result in getting you projects.
+If you are the introvert kind but still want to be in the marketing and business development sector then keep working on your website’s Search Engine Optimization (SEO), invest a bit of your time in blogging, and ensure your customer service is top-notch.